rcoras/fishing_log_client/README.md

 * As a user I want to be able to delete a trip
 * As a user I want to be able to see all the details of my trip

+As I continue to work on the project I'd like to add a nice design and I'd like to have more data a user can enter and retrieve.

 Here is a link to my wireframe: https://imgur.com/WEJwTr0

 The backend was also built by me as well.
 You can see the github repo here: